CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Effects*: Reduces incoming pain by 15% plus 2% per power level, to a maximum of 50% reduction, and increases the chance to remove pain during pain reduction checks by 10% plus 2% per power level to a maximum of 50% increased chance.<br />
 *Prerequisites*: Neural Spasms 4 *or* (Spark Sight 8 AND Electrical Discharge 8)<br />

+## Hacking Interface (C)
+*Difficulty*: 4<br />
+*Target*: Self<br />
+*Duration*: 10 minutes and to 30 minutes, plus 45 seconds to 1 minute and 30 seconds per power level.<br />
+*Stamina Cost*: 6500, minus 150 per level to a minimum of 3500<br />
+*Channeling Time*: 350 moves, minus 9 moves per level to a minimum of 150<br />
+*Effects*: Create a connection between the psion's brain and any computers nearby, allowing them to hack the computer with their mind.
+They still must interact with the computer to hack it.
+Increasing level decreases the time the hack will take and increases the odds the hack will be successful.<br />
+*Prerequisites*: Spark Sight 4, Static Touch 4, and Electron Overflow 4<br />

 ## Electrocutioner
 *Difficulty*: 5<br />
 *Target*: Line stretching 3 squares plus 0.7 squares per power level<br />